zeldaret/botw/Contributing.md

 Experience with reverse engineering optimized C++ code is very useful but not necessary if you already know how to decompile C code.

-Using a decompiler is strongly recommended for efficiency reasons.
-If you have IDA 7.0+, ping @leoetlino to get a copy of the IDC which will make decompilation easier and help with understanding the code more generally.

 Feel free to join the [Zelda Decompilation](https://discord.zelda64.dev/) Discord server if you have any questions.

 ## Language